 One final point on age: check the year of the car against any known faults.
 Some makes and models have ‘bad’ years, with well-documented glitches.
 Taking the time to do some research could save you serious money in the long run.

 If you’re buying something a bit older to get you going, make sure you check out RAC Breakdown Cover so you are covered in case things go wrong!

 If you can afford the upfront costs of going eco, there are some great options out there.
 You’ll save money on fuel and car tax, whilst knowing that you’re reducing your environmental impact.
 Remember that whatever car you end up getting, there are always ways to be a more eco-friendly driver.

 Price is a huge consideration when buying a car, whether you’re a learner or not.
-Remember to look at all the factors: tax, insurance, fuel, likely maintenance and upkeep (mileage and individual car history might give you a clue on this), as well as the initial cost of the vehicle, when you’re deciding how economical a purchase will be.
+Remember to look at all the factors: tax, insurance (MoneySuperMarket is a great way to make sure you’re getting the best deal), fuel, likely maintenance and upkeep (mileage and individual car history might give you a clue on this), as well as the initial cost of the vehicle, when you’re deciding how economical a purchase will be.

 It’s best to learn to drive in a car with dual controls, so that you can develop your skills and gain confidence within a safe environment.
 That’s one of the main reasons people opt to learn in their instructor’s car, rather than their own.
 Once you’re ready to pass, you will be competent enough to rely on your own actions—so dual controls wouldn’t usually factor in your thinking when you’re buying your first car.

 ① Should I pick my instructor based on what car they have?